 A straight cylindrical barrel lacks the clip that holds the hair in place while curling.
 Instead of clamping sections of hair before twisting the curler, you’ll simply wrap your hair around the barrel, hold for a few seconds, then release.

-Curling wands with a straight, cylindrical barrel is best for creating loose, large waves that could be brushed into relaxed waves.
+Curling wands with a straight, cylindrical barrel are best for creating loose, large waves that could be brushed into relaxed waves.
 Because the barrel gives you more surface area for curling, you could curl your hair faster while making it easier to check the size of the curls with this styling tool.
-The beauty of a curling wand with a straight barrel is the versatility.
+The beauty of a curling wand with a straight barrel is its versatility.
 The design is deceivingly simple yet it lets you create different looks.
 Search for a curler with a straight barrel if you want curls that are consistent in size.

 Though the built-in clip is useful, I continue reaching for my regular clipless curler just because it’s easier to use.
 But this is just a matter of personal preference.
-With a high heat setting I tend to burn my fingers when I use regular styling products, which is the only thing that I’m wary of when using this kind of hot tool.
-Thankfully, most straight curlers come with a heat-protective glove for safe heated styling.
+With a high heat setting, I tend to burn my fingers when I use regular styling products, which is the only thing that I’m wary of when using this kind of hot tool.
+Thankfully, most straight curlers come with a heat-protective glove for safely heated styling.
 If you don’t mind wearing a heat protective glove, this should be no problem at all.
 When it comes to most styling products it’s better to stay on the safe side and protect your hands.